mlondschien/changeforest/changeforest-py/README.md

 find an optimizer of the gain.
 This fits a classifier for three split candidates at the 1/4, 1/2 and 3/4 quantiles of the segment, computes approximate gain curves using the resulting pseudo-log-likelihoods and selects the overall optimizer as a second guess.
-We can investigate the gain curves from the optimizer using the `plot` method of `OptimizerResult`.
+We can investigate the gain curves from the optimizer using the `plot` method of `OptimizerResult`, the initial guesses are marked in blue.

 ```
 result.optimizer_result.plot().show()